mayan-edms/Mayan-EDMS/docker/README.md

 SECRET_KEY = '< keep your random secret key >'
 ```

-This is necesary because version 2.2 included experimental support for Postgres as a database backend.
+This is necessary because version 2.2 included experimental support for Postgres as a database backend.
 Now that Postgres support has been made standard, the custom configuration lines that version 2.2 added to the `local.py` file are not necesary and need to be removed to avoid configuration conflicts.

 Save the file and launch a container using the new version.